himjl/ptap/docs/docs.md

 ## GAME_PACKAGE
 The GAME_PACKAGE is a dictionary that defines the logical structure and contents of the behavioral task.
 Here, you will tell ptap which images, rules (i.e. SR vs. MTS), rewards, punishments (e.g. timeout lengths), etc. you would like to use in the session.

-Before we get into the contents of the GAME_PACKAGE, here is the space of tasks that you could define, and the terms that are used in ptap to describe each kind of task:

-**ptap terms**
-* "task": a set of images and a rule that tells you what happens if you do something for each image (e.g., always poke left if you see image 'A', but poke left if you see image 'B')
-* "game": a sequence of tasks and the rules that govern transitions between them (e.g. how many trials you must do for a task and at what performance before going onto the next task), as well as what happens at the end of the sequence of tasks
-* "imagebag": a group of images that are functionally identical in the context of the task; i.e. where the same outcome occurs if you do the same things to them.
-A common imagebag structure is a set of images with different views of a single 3D object

-Together, these three concepts comprehensively express a space of behavioral tasks (using the term 'task' loosely here, now that we have a more formal definition for it).

 Along these lines, the GAME_PACKAGE consists of 3 keys: